 In other words, the “constructed self ” makes the New Year’s resolutions, but the “adaptive unconscious” determines how long we keep them.
 So how can we coordinate the two when the final vote is given by a part that is, by definition, “unconscious?”
 Wilson proposes that we quit trying at all.
 It isn’t helpful in terms of happiness or success in predicting outcomes.
 Numerous social psychological studies have confirmed Aristotle’s observation that “we become just by the practice of just actions, self-controlled by exercising self-control, and courageous by performing acts of courage.”
 Says Wilson, “If we are dissatisfied with some aspect of our lives, one of the best approaches is to act more like the person we want to be, rather than sitting around analyzing ourselves.”

 Born with baggage

-Bly likens this primal imprinting to “the long bag that we drag around” and when it eventually rips open, we end up with trash and treasure spilling forth.
-We end up looking at two faces—“Dr. Jekyll and Mr. Hyde.”
+Bly likens this primal imprinting to “the long bag that we drag around.”
+When it eventually rips open, we end up with trash and treasure spilling forth.
+We end up looking at two faces — “Dr. Jekyll and Mr. Hyde.”
 The nice side of us gets culturally groomed to become even nicer.
 We sport good manners.
 We give to charity.
 We think about the good of others.

 But what we came into this world with has a personality of its own, Bly says, and “it can’t be ignored.”
-A person who “owns his bag,” opens it, then sees rage, jealousy, dishonesty, greed, criticism, and contempt, will also rightly feel fear.
+A person who “owns his bag” opens it, then sees rage, jealousy, dishonesty, greed, criticism and contempt.